itwrite/js-model/README.md

 .limit(0,10)
 .fetch(function (i,row) {
         console.log(row['ITEM_CD']);
-});//Here you can give it a callback Function, then it will be call when foreach very item of result;
+});//Here if you give it a callback Function, then it will be call when foreach very item of result;
 ```